Michael D. Moberly

 I have encountered numerous circumstances during client engagements or while conducting educational seminars or presentations professional groups wherein practitioners exhibit-express challenges insofar as ‘crossing the chasm’ from the tangible to the intangible.
 Never-the-less, achieving operational – managerial level familiarity with the intangible asset-side of any business, which variously consists of intellectual, structural, relationship, and competitive-entrepreneurial capital, is, with more frequency, considered a requisite to relevant endorsements.

-Admittedly, obscure characterizations such as this, while it is technically correct and aligns with conventional accounting and valuation standards, it does little to engender sufficient managerial-operational confidence which can translate as mission resolve to aggressively engage and exploit intangible assets, irrespective of the fact most (intangible assets) originate, develop, and mature internally.
+Admittedly, obscure characterizations such as this, while it is technically correct and aligns with conventional accounting and valuation standards, does little to engender sufficient managerial-operational confidence which can translate as mission resolve to aggressively engage and exploit intangible assets, irrespective of the fact most (intangible assets) originate, develop, and mature internally.
 This is particularly evident among business leadership and management teams who are inclined to interpret ‘the act of engaging intangible assets’ requires substantial organizational disruption and resources.

 I served as a keynote speaker in London (UK) several years ago, for an intangible asset curious audience where I learned the British generally refer to intangible assets as the ‘invisibles’ which perhaps, no-so-coincidentally, may be an apropos designation for the U.S. business community as well.